bigleuxenchef/BluePrism-Hadoop-Hive-Elastic/README.md

 ## Hue

+Here under you have an example of a query `select * from blueprism limit 1000`.
+The table `blueprism` is a proxy to an elastic index called blueprism.

 <img src="./images/hue-3.12.0.png" width=100% align="middle">

-## Sample of using Hive to access Elastic table from Hue
+## Sample of proxy using Hive to access Elastic table from Hue

 <img src="./images/hue-elastictable.png" width=100% align="middle">